wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.20 =
+Added explanations about using the ! prefix in ignore files to include files excluded by .gitignore.

 = 1.6.19 =
 Improved organization of ignore patterns with consolidated .gitignore and simplified AI IDE configuration files.